Dodge: Post-war years

 Civilian production at Dodge was restarted by late 1945, in time for the 1946 model year.
 The "seller's market" of the early postwar years, brought on by the lack of any new cars throughout the war, meant that every automaker found it easy to sell vehicles regardless of any drawbacks they might have.
 Like almost every other automaker, Dodge sold lightly facelifted revisions of its 1942 design through the 1948 season.
 As before, these were a single series of six-cylinder models with two trim levels (basic Deluxe or plusher Custom).
 From 1949 until 1954, Fluid Drive could be combined with "Gyro-Matic," a semi-automatic transmission that reduced (but did not eliminate) the need to shift gears.

 Styling was not initially Dodge's strong point during this period, but began to change by 1953 under the direction of corporate design chief Virgil Exner.
 However, the deluxe Coronet series, introduced for 1949, offered extra luxury as the top-of-the-line.
 The Coronet Diplomat, Dodge's first pillarless hardtop coupe, was new for 1950, at least one year before Ford, Plymouth, and other popular car makes offered it.
 At the same time, Dodge also introduced its first V8 engine – the Red Ram Hemi, a smaller version of the original design of the famed Chrysler Hemi.
 The new 1953 bodies were smaller and based on the Plymouth.
-For 1954, sales dropped, and the stubby styling not going over well with the public.
+For 1954, sales dropped, and the stubby styling did not go over well with the public.
 1954 also saw the introduction of the fully automatic PowerFlite transmission.

-Chrysler borrowed $250 million ($2,518,310,099.13 in 2021 Dollars) from Prudential in 1954 to finance expansion, acquisition, and updating the outdated styling of their car lines that was contributed to Chrysler failing to benefit from the postwar boom as GM and Ford were.
+Chrysler borrowed $250 million ($2,518,310,099.13 in 2021 Dollars) from Prudential in 1954 to finance expansion, acquisition, and updating the outdated styling of their car lines that contributed to Chrysler's failure to benefit from the postwar boom as GM and Ford were.